 Also starring Ayelet Zurer as Vittoria Vetra, Stellan Skarsgård as Commander Richter, Pierfrancesco Favino as Inspector Olivetti, and Armin Mueller-Stahl as Cardinal Strauss.

 Having to work against the clock is a good thing, because that always gets the action going and you’re wondering if they’re going to make it.
 I’m not going to say what happens, how the action plays out and stuff, who the bad guys are and such (not exactly unpredictable), but it’s a good ride.
 Eventful.

-Like the Squeeze said, with Dan Brown, he blends actual history with myth and stuff he’s made up himself and blends them together in a way that you’re never quite sure what is fact and what is fiction.
+Like Mr T said, Dan Brown takes actual history, myth and stuff he’s made up himself and blends them together in a way that you’re never quite sure what is fact and what is fiction.
 Haven’t read any of his books, but I’m sure they’re entertaining.

 Robert Langdon is kind of like a modern-day Indiana Jones.
 There are, of course, vast differences, but all in all, both Indy and Langdon are professors in ancient stuff (one with symbols, one with archaeology) who have wild adventures and are trying hard to avoid getting killed by people with slightly different agendas and moral codes than them.
 If I had to choose, I’d probably choose Indy.
-As much a formidable opponent the church is… Indy gets to fight Nazis, and they’re always good for movie baddies… plus a younger Harrison Ford in that hat with a whip… well, you know.
-Hot stuff!
-Didn’t really like the 4th installment, but that’s another blog post altogether.
-Communists aren’t half as much fun.
+As much a formidable opponent the church is Indy gets to fight Nazis, and they’re always good for movie baddies.

 3.5 out of 5 Higgs bosons.